frederic-perez/AmE-dictionary/data/idioms.md

 __curse (someone or something) under (one’s) breath__ To say threatening, consternated, or disgruntled remarks (toward someone or something) in a very soft or indistinct voice, such that no one else can hear or understand them clearly. _Steven stormed off to his room, cursing his parents under his breath._
 __curse a blue streak__ To use profane language with great rapidity and intensity. _My dad cursed a blue streak after he found out I’d put a dent in his car._
 __curtains for (someone or something)__ The end, death, or demise of someone or something. _Oh, it’ll be curtains for the informant once I find him!_ _If this generator doesn’t work, it’s curtains for us._
-__cushy job__ A job that is easy, stress-free, and/or very well paid.
+__cushy job__ :two: A job that is easy, stress-free, and/or very well paid. _Since I got this cushy job managing a toy store, I’ve gotten to sit around playing with toys all day._
 __cuss a blue streak__ To use profane language with great rapidity and intensity. _My dad cussed a blue streak after he found out I’d put a dent in his car._ _He gathered the players together and then commenced cussing a blue streak at very high volume._
 __cut (one) some slack__
 __cut (someone or something) short__